Subscribe to updates

 Open Council Network is an independent organisation.
 We report on West Northamptonshire and are not the council.
 About us

-to be delivered by a directly employed team.
-This approach is favoured to achieve consistent services and greater control and responsiveness.
-It is also proposed that residual waste collection frequency for properties with individual wheeled bins in the former South Northamptonshire and Northampton areas be changed from fortnightly to every three weeks by Spring 2027, aligning with the service in the Daventry area.
-This change is anticipated to generate savings and increase recycling performance.
+to be delivered by a directly employed team from June 2028.
+This approach was favoured to achieve consistent services, greater control, and flexibility.
+The report also proposed harmonising residual waste collection frequency for properties with individual wheeled bins from fortnightly to every three weeks across the former Northampton and South Northamptonshire areas by Spring 2027, aligning with the service in the Daventry area.
+This change was projected to increase recycling performance and generate estimated savings.
+The adoption of updated specifications for waste collections and street cleansing services, along with the procurement of supporting contracts for fleet, maintenance, fuel, and waste haulage and treatment, were also recommended.1

 West Northamptonshire Youth Strategy (2026–2030)